How to style layered hair: pro tips, tricks, and inspiring looks to try

 Finally, in excellent news, King reckons you don't need to get layers cut too regularly.
 "You can go back to get a few random layers put in the top to rebuild volume.
 It does look cool when you let these grow out though, and it can give the style a different shape - unless the ends are dry, then they need a trim."

 1. The bouncy blow dried layers

 A volumized bouncy blow dry with flicky ends is the perfect way to style layered haircuts such as the oval layer haircut and show off the graduation of length.
 "That 90’s supermodel revival and volume looks great on anyone and it’s super easy to achieve," says Dom.
-Mist hair with volumizing spray, then use a round brush to create tension and flicks as you dry (or cheat with one of the best hair dryer brushes)
+Mist hair with volumizing spray, then use a round brush to create tension and flicks as you dry.

 2. The glossy, defined coils